 – If you turn up hungover or otherwise unable to work, you will be sent home, and will not have your deposit returned to you.

-We do not operate a deposit scheme at 2000trees – we prefer to operate on a relationship of mutual trust, but we do charge a non refundable administration fee of £10 for each application for site stewards that is accepted – we will send you details of this when your application has been accepted.
+Except Sunday Stewards, we do not operate a deposit scheme at 2000trees – we prefer to operate on a relationship of mutual trust, but we do charge a non refundable administration fee of £10 for each application for site stewards that is accepted – we will send you details of this when your application has been accepted.

 We understand that plans change, issues arise, and for a variety of events outside of people’s control, you may not be able to come along and be part of the team as you originally planned.
 This is fine, but please, please, please let us know as far in advance as possible so that we can amend our record accordingly, and in any event by the weekend before the festival.

 If you do turn up to the festival site, but do not participate in all of the shifts allocated to you, you will be charged the price of a full price festival ticket, and by proceeding with your application you agree to this charge being made.